Wizty79/DevOps-Course-Starter-02/README.md

 ## Hosting the app on Azure

-First you'll naturally have to setup a account for yourself on Azure. https://portal.azure.com/#home Also to use Azure you'll need to install the Azure CLI, or if using Gitpod, the Azure extension.
+First you'll naturally have to setup a account for yourself on Azure. https://portal.azure.com/#home Also to use Azure you'll need to install the Azure CLI, or if using Gitpod, install Azure by running:

-To add the Azure deploy to your CI/CD pipeline, you'll need to find your Azure client ID, tenant ID and subscription ID.
-You can find these when you log in to your Azure account on their site directly. https://portal.azure.com/#home

-To Install Azure you can run this command: curl -sL https://aka.ms/InstallAzureCLIDeb | sudo bash
+curl -sL https://aka.ms/InstallAzureCLIDeb | sudo bash

 And after this, you should be able to login by running this command: